-Advanced technologies that have been proven to help avoid or mitigate crashes should be required as standard equipment on all vehicles.
-These include automatic emergency braking (AEB), lane departure warning (LDW) and blind spot detection (BSD) for cars, trucks and buses.
-These systems can help prevent crashes from occurring, as well as mitigate crashes that do occur, potentially lessening the severity.
+Advanced technologies that have been proven to help avoid or mitigate crashes should be subject to minimum performance standards and be required as standard on all new vehicles.
+These include automatic emergency braking (AEB), lane departure warning (LDW) and blind spot detection (BSD).
 The Insurance Institute for Highway Safety (IIHS) has found that AEB can reduce front-to-rear crashes with injuries by 56%, LDW can reduce single-vehicle, sideswipe and head-on injury crashes by over 20%, and BSD can reduce injury crashes from lane change by nearly 25%.
-Additionally, the IIHS has found that while nighttime visibility is essential for safety, few vehicles are equipped with headlights that perform well.
-Unfortunately, these safety systems are often sold separately as part of an expensive trim package or on high end models.
+IIHS research also has found that AEB and forward collision warning installed on large trucks reduced rear-end crashes by 44 and 41 percent respectively.
+The National Transportation Safety Board (NTSB) has included adoption of collision avoidance technology on the Most Wanted List of Transportation Safety Improvements.
+Additionally, the IIHS research shows that while nighttime visibility is necessary for safety, few vehicles are equipped with headlights that perform well.
+The current standard should be updated to improve the performance of all headlights as well as allow for advanced technologies.